astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/basic_examples/galaxy_catalog_analysis_tutorial1.rst

 Quiescent fraction of centrals and satellites
 ----------------------------------------------

 In this section we'll perform a very similar calculation to the above, only here we'll compute the average quiescent fraction of centrals and satellites.

 Calculate :math:`\langle F_{\rm q}^{\rm cen}\vert M_{\rm halo} \rangle` and :math:`\langle F_{\rm q}^{\rm sat} \vert M_{\rm halo}\rangle`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the above calculation, we needed to create new columns for our galaxy catalog, :math:`M_{\rm host}` and :math:`M_{\ast}^{\rm tot}`.
 Here we'll reuse the :math:`M_{\rm host}` column, and our model already created a boolean-valued ``quiescent`` column for our galaxies.
-So all we need to do is calculate the average trends as a function of halo mass.
+So no group iteration is necessary; all we need to do is calculate the average trends as a function of halo mass.

 .. code:: python